 There are many different types of workers’ compensation injuries.
 These are injuries that involve injuries to the neck, back, head, loss of use of the arms, legs, knees, hips, fractures, broken bones, Carpal Tunnel Syndrome, brain damage, repetitive stress injuries, pulmonary injuries, Reflex Sympathetic Dystrophy.

 Individuals have a right to medical care.
-Medical care is important because it documents the injury.
-When an individual has an accident, they should see a doctor on a regular basis from every one to three months.
-Lifetime medical care is covered for any injury sustained while working.
+Medical care is important because it helps document the injury.
+When an individual has an job related accident, they should see a doctor on a regular basis.
+Medical care is covered for any injury sustained while working.

-There are also benefits for an individual’s family, or dependents, when the workplace causes the death of a worker.
+There are also benefits for an individual’s family, or dependents, when a work accident causes the death of a worker.
 The Estate is entitled to death benefits whether there are dependents, such as a spouse or children, or if there were no dependents at all.
-The insurance company is also responsible for any burial costs up to certain limits, depending upon the county the decedent lived in.

 We can help your family whether the death or injuries are sustained as a result of motor vehicle accidents, construction accidents, scaffolding accidents, slip and fall accidents, or any other type of accident.

-This is also why it is important to retain an attorney that can counsel you on other benefits you may be entitled to, such as Social Security Disability Benefits, Supplemental Security Income Benefits, New York State Retirement Disability Benefits, and personal injury law suits from slip and fall accidents, motor vehicle accidents, construction accidents, and fatal accidents.
+It is very important to retain an attorney that can counsel you regarding other benefits you may be entitled to, such as Social Security Disability Benefits, Supplemental Security Income Benefits, New York State Retirement Disability Benefits, and personal injury law suits from slip and fall accidents, motor vehicle accidents, construction accidents, and fatal accidents.